 Clearly, we are living in an age where people prefer online shopping to conventional methods.
-According to research, an estimated 1.61 billion people worldwide purchased goods online in 2016.
-Another staggering report by the Wall Street Journal reported that about 190 million U.S. consumers—more than half the population—will shop online this year.
-This can be attributed to the convenience that online shopping offers, but nonetheless, the last few years have been nothing short of a revolution in the e-commerce business sector.
+According to research, as of 2021, there are over 2 billion people worldwide who are purchasing goods online.
+Another staggering report by Forbes, the global eCommerce sales are expected to reach $4.2 trillion this year.
+This can be attributed to the convenience that online shopping offers, but nonetheless, the last few years have been nothing short of a revolution in the eCommerce business sector.

-Therefore, most of the e-commerce businesses are now doubling their efforts to provide better customer care by using top-notch CRM tools and maintaining a sales pipeline template.
-Good customer experience is going to overtake price and product as the main brand differentiator by 2020, as predicted in a report by Walker.
+Therefore, most of the eCommerce businesses are now doubling their efforts to provide better customer care by using top-notch CRM tools and maintaining a sales pipeline template.
+Moreover, good customer experience has now become the main brand differentiator, overtaking price and product, as previously predicted in a report by Walker.
 So, this is one aspect that you shouldn’t ignore.

-Any online business that focuses on providing a responsive and engaged after-sales service will benefit from customer loyalty.
-Thus, if your e-commerce store is not performing well, it’s time to listen to your customers and identify their needs, problems, and values.
+Any online business that focuses on providing a responsive and engaging after-sales service will benefit from customer loyalty.
+Thus, if your eCommerce store is not performing well, it’s time to listen to your customers to carefuly identify their needs, problems, and values.

 Let’s look at some of the most common problems faced by business owners when they fail to respond to customer feedback:

-1. Your Website Design Is Not up to the Mark
+1. Your eCommerce Website Design Is Not up to the Mark

-If you think your website is well designed but is still failing to attract visitors, then it might be lacking the wow factor.
+If you think your website is well designed but is still failing to attract visitors, then it might be lacking the wow factor in eCommerce design.
 This is why it is advisable to hire a web designer and consider your website’s design as your topmost priority.
-Focus on your website’s content, make sure that every picture and word on your website is relevant and of high quality.
+Focus on your content, make sure that every picture and word on your page is relevant and of high quality.

 If there is one thing that turns off customers instantly, it is a slow website.
-A speedy website can improve your customer’s shopping experience rapidly.
+A speedy website can significantly improve your customer’s shopping experience.
 All the information is delivered quickly and it becomes easier for the user to navigate through your website.

 3. You Are Failing to Provide a Personalized Shopping Experience